Conductance and Electrical resistance

 Conductance or electrical conductance is the reciprocal of resistance (G = 1/R) describes the property of an electrolyte solution that helps to conduct electricity in the solution.
 In chemistry or physics, the unit of conductance is equal to ohm−1 or mho and siemens in the SI system.

 From Ohm’s law, R = V/I or conductance, G = 1/R = I/V, where V = potential difference between the two electrodes dipped into the electrolytic solution, I = current strength and R = electrical resistance that obstructs the flow of current.
 The electrical resistance of a given solution depends on the nature of the electrolyte solution, the distance of separation of two electrodes, and the area of electrodes.

-Molar conductance (μ) is defined as the conductance of solution containing 1-mole electrolyte and the solution placed between two parallel electrodes 1 cm apart.
-The unit of μ equal to ohm−1 cm2 mole−1 or siemens m2 mole−1.
+Molar conductivity (μ) is defined as the conductivity of solution containing 1 mole electrolyte and the solution placed between two parallel electrodes 1 cm apart.
+The unit of μ is equal to ohm−1 cm2 mole−1 or siemens m2 mole−1.

 Application of Conductivity Measurement